treemorse/farteam/README.md

 After conducting a research among the platforms of the first group, no eye-catching fitness-oriented freelance websites were found.
 Fitness instructors who are unable to work at a gym, mainly take orders on platforms from the second group.
 Since these platforms don’t belong to a certain category, there is no need in verifying the freelancers' professional skills before giving access to the platforms' services.
 The Farteam app, which is specifically designed as a platform for freelancing fitness coaches, guarantees high-quility services by verifying the instructors' identity and their experience in fitness.
 </br></br>
-As a result, the app will most likely do well, once deployed to the Play Market and App Store platforms.
+Based on the analysis, the application will most likely do well, once deployed to the Play Market and App Store platforms.

 ## Technology